mparchment/salsabil-io/src/content/blog/hadith.md

 - *Su'alat Abi 'Ubayd al-Ajurri li-Abi Dawud* by Abu Bakr al-Ajurri

 Doing this will allow one gain more familiarity with the language used by the muhaddithin to describe narrators.

+- *Al-Madkhal ila-'Ilm al-Sunan* by Abu Bakr al-Bayhaqi

+This book is al-Bayhaqi's introduction to his magisterial *al-Sunan al-Kubra*, recommended by Ahmad Ma'bad 'Abd al-Karim and Hatim al-'Awni.
+It consists of three parts: the first consits of central and peripheral discussions in hadith including the veracity of isolated transmission, paraphrased transmission, tadlis, the traits of a reliable narrator, and the use of mursal reports.
+The second part comprises discussions on legal theory including consensus, ijtihad, mafhum al-mukhalafah, and hadith which apperently contradict each other.
+The third part mentions the virtues of acquiring knwoledge, the rank of scholars, and the etiquettes of students.

+- *Sharh al-Sunnah* by Abu’l-Qasim al-Baghawi

 - *Khulasat al-Ta'sil* by Hatim al-’Awni